akshath3001/RUL_prediction/README.md

 [Download Dataset](https://drive.google.com/drive/folders/1kdrWGIBv9tk4RfqmBe2-XBqQW6oLoVec?usp=drive_link)

 ## Usage
-1. Clone or Download the Dataset  Clone the dataset repository or manually download the dataset into a directory on your local machine.
+1. Clone or Download the Dataset: Clone the dataset repository or manually download the dataset into a directory on your local machine.
-2. Update Dataset Path in Notebook  After cloning the dataset, ensure that the dataset path is correctly specified in the provided Jupyter notebooks under the Read Pickle Data section.
+2. Update Dataset Path in Notebook: After cloning the dataset, ensure that the dataset path is correctly specified in the provided Jupyter notebooks under the Read Pickle Data section.
 3. Run Notebook Sections Sequentially